SynapseMedia/nucleus/docs/guide/processing.md

 ```

 !!! info
-    The options are derived from the methods or configurations established in each underlying library.
-Internally, the process involves preparing the library with the options provided during this stage.
-You can find more information about the available [options](../reference/processing/options.md).
+    Given that the engines emulate the underlying libraries, the available options are based on the methods or configurations set within each respective library.
+Internally, the process entails preparing the library using the provided options during this stage.
+For further details on the available options, please refer to the [video](../reference/processing/video.md) or [image](../reference/processing/image.md) documentation.